 Not only did I see her as completely a-sexual, just the mere thought of … well, never mind.

 But I was desperate.

 There were two results: one I had hoped for, the other I had feared.
 The desired outcome was that she turned to me, immediately realizing that it had been I who had groped her joint.
-The second was her look—she gazed at me with a look that made me feel as though she might break out into a version of Etta James’ classic, At Last.
+The second was her look—she gazed at me with a look that made me feel as though she might break out in her best Etta James impersonation.

 I knew that one accomplice would not be enough.
 I also realized that, based on her rapid response, a one-on-one, tête-à-tête with Anita would potentially make a disastrous night worse, if that were even possible.

 To my immediate left was Adonis.
 I knew without a doubt that he would be on board, and would need little to no inducement to partake in my exclusionary plan—all I would need to provide is the suggestion that there would be at least mildly attractive females waiting at our clandestine meeting place to get him to come along, but he was busy chatting with one of the waitresses, so….

 Right across from Adonis was Maggie, and I decided to make another risky maneuver: I extended my left leg underneath the table and gently moved my foot up her calf.
 Well, clearly I did not think this move out either as an immediate smile enveloped her face and she gazed amorously… at Adonis.

 He was oblivious, still talking to the waitress, who was now giggling, no doubt succumbing to our own little Don Juan.

 I applied a little more force to Maggie’s lower leg at the same time emitting a throat-clearing cough to alert her to the real perpetrator.
 She got the hint and the smile briefly left her face as she turned toward me.
 Once I caught her attention, the smile reappeared (although not as powerful as the first) with a bit of a twinkle as if to say “Well, this is unexpected.”